experiencor/keras-yolo2/README.md

 Download pretrained weights of full yolo: https://1drv.ms/u/s!ApLdDEW3ut5fbAMIhQAO1A26n2A

+Important!
+Plese remember to change "labels" to the list of labels that you want to detect.

-## Start the training process
+### Start the training process

 `python train.py -c config.json`

 By the end of this process, the code will write the weights of the best model to file best_weights.h5.
 The training process stops when the loss on the validation set is not improved in 3 consecutive epoches.

-## Perform detection using trained weights on an image by running
+### Perform detection using trained weights on an image by running
 `python predict.py -c config.json -w /path/to/best_weights.h5 -i /path/to/image`

-It carries out detection on a image and write the image with detected bounding boxes to the same folder.
+It carries out detection on the image and write the image with detected bounding boxes to the same folder.

-# Usage jupyter notebook
+## Usage for jupyter notebook

-Refer to the notebook (https://github.com/experiencor/basic-yolo-keras/blob/master/Yolo%20Step-by-Step.ipynb) for a complete step-through implementation of YOLOv2 from scratch (training, testing, and scoring).
+Refer to the notebook (https://github.com/experiencor/basic-yolo-keras/blob/master/Yolo%20Step-by-Step.ipynb) for a complete walk-through implementation of YOLOv2 from scratch (training, testing, and scoring).

-# Evaluation of the current implementation:
+## Evaluation of the current implementation:

 | Train        | Test          | mAP (with this implementation) | mAP (on released weights) |
 | -------------|:--------------|:------------------------:|:-------------------------:|